d2l-ai/d2l-en/chapter_introduction/intro.md

 ## The Road to Deep Learning

 Much of this changed with the ready availability of large amounts of data, due to the World Wide Web, the advent of companies serving hundreds of millions of users online, a dissemination of cheap, high quality sensors, cheap data storage (Kryder's law), and cheap computation (Moore's law), in particular in the form of GPUs, originally engineered for computer gaming.
 Suddenly algorithms and models that seemed computationally infeasible became relevant (and vice versa).
-This is best illustrated in the table below:
+This is best illustrated in :numref:`tab_intro_decade`.

+:Dataset versus computer memory and computational power

 |Decade|Dataset|Memory|Floating Point Calculations per Second|
 |:--|:-|:-|:-|